MEP In-Wall Pre-Inspection Checklist

 - 10. Fall protection (systems criteria and practices)

 These violations are general to the construction industry.
 However, MEP work involves a lot of height work.
 That’s why you have to make sure you put the right safety protocols in place to protect your workers from slips, trips, and falls—and other related hazards.
+A construction safety management app can help with this.

 What are other ways I can prepare for my MEP in-wall inspection?